 A person who does not meet the above criteria may still be eligible for NDIS assistance if they meet the early intervention requirements.

-Special provisions also apply to children aged under six years who have developmental delays resulting in substantially reduced functional capacity and who have a need for special care, treatment or services [s 25(1)(a)(iii)].
+*Special provisions also apply to children aged under 6 years who have developmental delays resulting in substantially reduced functional capacity and who have a need for special care, treatment or services [s 9 and 25(1)(a)(iii)].
 Such applicants may also be eligible to receive assistance pursuant to the early intervention requirements of the NDIS.

-A person (or someone acting on their behalf) wishing to join the NDIS can complete an Access Request Form and provide it to the NDIA [NDIS Act s 18].
-An access request form can be obtained from a Local Area Coordinator or on the NDIS – What is an Access Request Form? website.
+A person (or someone acting on their behalf) wishing to join the NDIS can complete an Access Request Form and provide it to the NDIA [s 18].
+An access request form can be obtained from a Local Area Coordinator or on the NDIS – What is an Access Request Form? webpage.

-As part of the application process, evidence of a person’s identity will be required along with evidence of their disability [see NDIS Act s 19; NDIS Guidelines: Do you meet the disability requirements].
+As part of the application process, evidence of a person’s identity will be required along with evidence of their disability [s 19; NDIS Guidelines: Do you meet the disability requirements].

 Specific forms may be sent to applicants to assist with gathering this information, and after receiving an Access Request Form the NDIA may request further information in order to process the application.
 Any requested information must be provided within 90 days [s 26].
 The NDIA may also require the applicant to undergo a medical examination or assessment [s 26(1)].